-The Algonquin Hotel Library Room, where one of our morning workshops is held.
+The Algonquin Hotel Library Room, where one of our Major Workshops is held.
 Second photo is of the Oak Room, where we hold Saturday lectures.
 The last two pictures are of the Round Room and the hotel lobby, where we have our TWH informal meet-and-greet.

 The Casablanca Hotel, where one of our Major Workshops is held.
 Images are of the exterior, the Boardroom and the Lobby.